 Your learning outcomes:

-Correlate the pathophysiology of a number of blood disorders to appraise the appropriateness of modern treatments
+Review the pathophysiology of a number of blood disorders and enhance your knowledge of modern treatments

 Give the most appropriate nursing care to patients with blood-borne diseases